ReliSA/STePSEnHECs-PaCt/README.md

 ## Notes

-The original contents of the catalogue (as of 2025) is based on a review of academic, professional and grey literature sources to collect the currently known and/or defined relevant patterns.
+The original content of the catalogue (as of 2025) is based on a review of academic, professional and grey literature sources to collect the currently known and/or defined relevant patterns.
 It uses a description template designed to support ease of use and understanding.